Abu Garcia MGXtreme Spinning Reel Review

 When spending $400 on a reel, I expect close to perfection.
 Abu has fallen somewhat short in this area, and the line lay is not really any better than their more affordable reels.

+It also comes with plenty of accessories, including a spare spool.
 The MGXtreme comes with a spare spool (which is shallower than the main spool, making it a good option when fishing with braid).
 I can remember when a spare spool was the norm, now it is a rarity.
 I really must applaud Abu Garcia for including one.

-It also comes with several different handle options, a cork knob and a foam handle.
+It also comes with several different handle options, a cork knob, and a foam handle.
 Which one is better is entirely down to personal preference.

 It is built extremely lightweight.

 Firstly, I personally will not use this reel anywhere near saltwater.
-I can not trust an Abu Garcia magnesium reel anywhere near the sea.
+I cannot trust an Abu Garcia magnesium reel anywhere near the sea.

 So how does it compare?